Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: Ex-situ methods for nucleation on graphene

 \subsection{Film deposition and characterization}

 To that end, another approach was investigated, where the nucleation layer for HZO is an ex-situ deposited transition metal which oxidizes in atmosphere before the ALD process.
-For this experiment, a 2 nm layer of Ta was deposited on the Gr/Co/HM(111) \cite{ajejas2018unraveling} as described in methods.
-Previous transmission electron microscopy measurements, not shown, indicate that this thin layer of Ta becomes fully oxidised upon exposure to atmosphere.
-Then, 11 nm HZO and 2 nm \AlOx{} were deposited and annealed as before.
-GIXRD and high-resolution scanning transmission electron microscopy (STEM) measurements on these samples are presented in \textbf{figure \ref{fig3_Ta}}. \\
+After the Gr/HM stack processing, an additional 2-3\,nm layer of Ta was deposited to form the nucleation layer.
+Previous transmission electron microscopy measurements, not shown, indicate that the thin top layer of Ta becomes oxidized upon exposure to atmosphere.
+Then, 11\,nm HZO and 2\,nm \AlOx{} were deposited and annealed as before.
+GIXRD measurements on these samples are presented in figure \ref{fig3_Ta}.

-Ferroelectric o-/t-phase peaks were observed in GIXRD scans, as shown in figure \ref{Ta_GIXRD}.
-Notably, a slight reduction is seen in the non-ferroelectric monoclinic peaks at $\sim$ 28\degree{} and 32\degree.
-The relative intensities of m- and o-phase are well-known to depend on the underlying substrate \cite{lin2018realizing} and the corresponding strain state of the HZO layer \cite{kim2017large}.\\
+Ferroelectric o-/t-phase peaks were observed in GIXRD scans, as shown in figure \ref{fig3_Ta}.
+Compared to the film deposited on \AlOx{}, the non-ferroelectric m-phase is reduced, but still larger than in reference samples with standard TiN electrodes.
+As oxygen vacancies are critical for stabilizing the ferroelectric o-phase \cite{hoffmann2015stabilizing}, more oxygen vacancies are likely generated in the film with TaOx as a nucleation layer, and strong oxygen scavenging at the bottom interface in contact with TaOx should lead to the formation of a tetragonal interfacial layer \cite{cheng2022reversible}.
+On the other hand, the top \AlOx{} capping layer will form a barrier for oxygen scavenging at the top electrode during annealing, somewhat reducing the o-phase fraction compared to the reference HZO with TiN electrodes.
+Based on GIXRD fittings (see supplementary information), we estimate that the full 2Pr one could expect to observe in these films is around 26 \PrUnits{} \cite{mukundan2020quantifying} in the case of Pt(111), and somewhat lower for Ir(111).

-Also visible in figure \ref{Ta_GIXRD} is a significant shift of the HZO peaks, which indicates an altered strain state in films deposited on stacks with a different heavy metal element (blue: Ir/ green: Pt).
-These observations demonstrate that the underlying substrate is providing the template for the crystal properties of deposited HZO.
-Thus, having careful control over the metallic stack supporting the Gr allows us to tune both the ferroelectric properties and quality of the deposited HZO. \\
+Also visible in figure \ref{fig3_Ta} is a significant shift of the HZO peaks, which indicates an altered strain state in films deposited on stacks with a different heavy metal element (blue: Ir/ green: Pt).
+Strain may modify the grain size and thereby the phase of HZO \cite{materlik2015origin}.
+These observations demonstrate that the underlying support influences the crystal properties of deposited HZO, which offers a path for tuning the ferroelectric properties.
+As discussed in the supplementary materials (see supplementary information), GIXRD peak positions are similar for the reference sample with TiN electrodes and the stack with Pt(111); furthermore, this stack appears to show a higher phase fraction of ferroelectric o-phase (see supplementary information).
+Therefore the sample on Pt(111) was chosen for electrical investigation of the FE properties.